kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

     }
     ```

-### Persistent execution { #persistent-execution }
+### Persisting Job Data { #persistent-execution }

-Annotation that says to forcefully update `org.quartz.JobDataMap` during execution and requires
-the scheduler to resave `org.quartz.JobDataMap` upon completion of execution.
+The `@PersistJobDataAfterExecution` annotation tells `Quartz` to save the updated `org.quartz.JobDataMap` state after task execution.

-It is recommended to use this annotation in conjunction with the `@DisallowConcurrentExecution` annotation
+It is recommended to use it together with `@DisallowConcurrentExecution`
-to avoid conflicts when storing data during concurrent task execution.
+to avoid data storage conflicts during concurrent task execution.

 ===! ":fontawesome-brands-java: `Java`"